1968 European Cup final: Post-match

-United's win meant that they became the first English team to win the European Cup, a year after Celtic had become the first British team to do so.
+United's win meant that they became the first English team to win the European Cup, a year after Celtic of Scotland had become the first British team to do so.
 The win also marked the culmination of Manchester United's 10 years of rebuilding after the Munich air disaster; two of the team, Charlton and Foulkes, were survivors of the crash.
 As European Cup champions, Manchester United contested the 1968 Intercontinental Cup against Estudiantes, winners of the 1968 Copa Libertadores.
 Manchester United lost the tie, 2–1 on aggregate.
-Both Benfica and Manchester United competed in the European Cup again in 1968–69: Benfica were eliminated in the quarter-finals by Ajax, while Manchester United reached the semi-finals, where they were beaten by Milan.
+Both Benfica and Manchester United competed in the European Cup again in 1968–69: Benfica were eliminated in the quarter-finals by Ajax, while Manchester United reached the semi-finals, where they were beaten by AC Milan.